open-ephys/onix-bonsai-onix1-docs/articles/hardware/rhs2116/gui.md

 ### Stimulus parameters

-All of the parameters are applied in real-world units that the user will be familiar with (i.e., milliseconds and microamps).
-On the backend, the GUI will take these units and convert them into raw samples which is how they will be written to the hardware.
-Since the conversion between real units and samples is not always exact, there might be some discrepancies between the value that the user initially inputs and the value that is automatically updated.
-Values will be automatically updated whenever the focus moves away from the current text box (i.e., the user presses <kbd>Tab</kbd> or clicks somewhere outside of the text box).
+The GUI accepts values for stimulation waveform parameters in metric units (e.g., milliseconds and microamps).
+In the backend, the GUI converts metric units into units that can be written to the hardware.
+Because the conversion between metric values and converted values is not always exact, the GUI might automatically update the metric value initially input by the user to a metric value that more accurately represents the converted value that will be written to hardware.
+This update is visually displayed in the same text box where the user initially input their values and happens when the focus moves away from the active text box (e.g., the user presses <kbd>Tab</kbd> or clicks somewhere outside of the text box).

-Below is a table listing the various parameters that can be applied to each channel, as well as the resolution and any other relevant limits for each parameter.
+Below is a table describing the various stimulus parameters that can be applied to each channel including the resolution and limits for each parameter.

 | Parameter Name | Minimum Value | Maximum Value | Resolution | Remarks |
 | ----- | ---- | ---- | ---- | ---- |